PibePlayer/craig-stars/README.md

 ![screenshot](docs/screenshots/screenshot.png)

-An eponymous clone of the 4X game Stars!
+A clone of the 4X game Stars!

 # Mininum Viable Game